Sky Lease Cargo Flight 4854

-Sky Lease Cargo Flight 4854 was a flight served by a Boeing 747-412F that overran the runway on landing at Halifax Stanfield International Airport, Nova Scotia on November 7, 2018.
+Sky Lease Cargo Flight 4854 was a flight served by a Boeing 747-400 that overran the runway on landing at Halifax Stanfield International Airport, Nova Scotia on November 7, 2018.
 The cause of the accident was attributed to pilot error and fatigue.
 The accident injured three of the four crew members.
-The aircraft was scrapped.
+The aircraft was written off and subsequently scrapped.

 Background

 The aircraft involved was a Boeing 747-412F registered as N908AR with serial number 28026.
 It was delivered new to Singapore Airlines Cargo and registered as 9V-SFF, before Sky Lease Cargo acquired it in April of 2017.
 The aircraft did not have any cargo aboard.
 There was a crew of 3 and 1 passenger, an off-duty captain who was deadheading.
 Flight 4854's route took it from Chicago O'Hare Intl.
 Airport to Halifax Stanfield Intl.
 Airport, where it would onload cargo.
 It would continue to Ted Stevens Anchorage International Airport to refuel and change crews and depart for its final destination of Changsha Huanghua International Airport.